Updated on January 4th, 2025 Posted In: Garden Trends & Design

 Garden sculpture or an old yacht rudder?
 There’s a pretty seating area behind.

-Exotic courtyard garden
+Exotic easy-care courtyard

-This is the smallest garden in this post.
-It is around 15ftX15ft and belongs to my friend, Amanda.
 She picked ‘exotic’ as her theme, and asked garden designer, Paul Thompson-McArthur to make it work.
 (She says it was my idea, but I’m not sure…I think it just came up when we were all talking.)

 A simple, striking design for a small space